-In relation to pavements and pathways, 44% suggested improvements in the general condition and maintenance of these facilities, and 19% suggested improvements to the quality of repairs or the materials used in repairs.
-In terms of other types of suggestions, participants cited a need for more dropped kerbs (13%), and reiterated their call for more dog fouling bins (12%), litter bins (10%) (Figure 4).
+In relation to pavements and pathways, 41% suggested improvements in the general condition and maintenance of these facilities, and 22% suggested improvements to the quality of repairs or the materials used in repairs.
+In terms of other types of suggestions, participants cited a need for more dog fouling bins (11%), better drainage (10%) and more dropped kerbs (8%) (Figure 4).
+Results were in keeping with those for Glasgow as a whole.